 Japan Visa Application Form – For Multi-Entry

-If you are applying for a multi-entry Japan visa, you’ll need to fill up the above form PLUS one other form – the REQUEST FOR A MULTIPLE-ENTRY VISA.
+If you are applying for a multi-entry Japan visa, then the same Japan visa requirements still apply.
+You’ll need to fill up the above form PLUS one other form – the REQUEST FOR A MULTIPLE-ENTRY VISA.

 It is just a one-page form, very straightforward.